 Design To Wake a Sleeping Giant

-Big Medium helped About.com reinvent its product strategy and design process—and created some mighty good-looking and profitable sites along the way.
+Big Medium helped About.com (now Dotdash) reinvent its product strategy and design process—and created some mighty good-looking and profitable sites along the way.

 About.com CEO Neil Vogel at Business Insider